Valley City, North Dakota: Demographics

+According to realtor website Zillow, the average price of a home as of May 31, 2026, in Valley City was $204,236.

-As of the 2022 American Community Survey, there are 3,039 estimated households in Valley City with an average of 1.96 persons per household.
-The city has a median household income of $52,224.
-Approximately 16.4% of the city's population lives at or below the poverty line.
-Valley City has an estimated 63.9% employment rate, with 28.9% of the population holding a bachelor's degree or higher and 94.3% holding a high school diploma.
+As of the 2024 American Community Survey, there were 2,984 estimated households in Valley City with an average of 1.97 persons per household.
+The city has a median household income of $60,339.
+Approximately 16.7% of the city's population lives at or below the poverty line.
+Valley City has an estimated 57.8% employment rate, with 31.4% of the population holding a bachelor's degree or higher and 93.2% holding a high school diploma.
+There were 3,304 housing units at an average density of 769.09 /sqmi.

-The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (95.4%), Spanish (0.7%), Indo-European (1.5%), Asian and Pacific Islander (2.0%), and Other (0.4%).
+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (95.2%), Spanish (1.3%), Indo-European (1.5%), Asian and Pacific Islander (2.0%), and Other (0.0%).

-The median age in the city was 39.1 years.
+The median age in the city was 39.4 years.

+Valley City, North Dakota – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.